 Tour de France / Cyclists on Watsonia Road

-Le Tour has been pushed back to late August this year, but don’t wait that long for your annual cycling fix.
-Pick a good vantage point somewhere along Watsonia Road on a Saturday or Sunday morning and watch the cavalcade of Lycra-clad weekend warriors fly past.
+Le Tour is an annual sporting institution, but has finished for this year without the chance of Aussie tourists lining the thousands of kilometres of raceway.
+Instead, why not pick a good vantage point somewhere along Watsonia Road on a Saturday or Sunday morning and watch the cavalcade of Lycra-clad weekend warriors fly past.
 Presumably using the Watsy Road into Macorna Street combo for easy access to the Ring Road bike path or to continue on towards Kinglake, these pelotons of two-wheeled speed demons will immediately transport you to long winter nights staying up late to watch SBS.

 After all, the major appeal of watching Le Tour is the stunning scenery as competitors traverse the Alps and whiz through quaint French villages.
 And want a dose of danger?
 Set up your deckchair on the first Macorna Street roundabout as the cyclists play chicken with absent-minded motorists exiting Cameron Parade.

 Monte Carlo is well-known as an opulent playground of the rich and famous.
 The kind of place where movie stars and billionaire entrepreneurs rub shoulders on lavish private yachts and high roller tables at ritzy casinos.
 It conjures up images of James Bond types strutting around in white tuxedos.
 While that kind of formalwear might generally be lacking from the petrol station on Watsonia Road, its users will most likely have a bank balance to match the stereotypical Monte Carlo resident.